-I used pine boards that were distressed to give a rustic look, and I fastened a cross to the lid that I had made following a design I first saw at Christ in the Desert Monastery.
+I had initially planned to recycle material from an old Montana barn, but that ended up not being practical, and so I used pine boards that were distressed to give a rustic look, and I fastened a cross to the lid that I had made following a design I first saw at Christ in the Desert Monastery.
 It was finished with six rope handles so that his six original grandchildren could carry him into the church and then out to the cemetery.
 He had previously carried each of them; this was the only time they ever carried him.